anuraghazra/github-readme-stats/readme.md

 # Top Languages Card

-The top languages card shows a GitHub user's top languages which have used the most.
+The top languages card show a GitHub user's most frequently used top language.

 _NOTE: Top Languages does not indicate my skill level or anything like that, it's a GitHub metric of which languages have the most code on GitHub.
 It's a new feature of github-readme-stats._